marcelpatrick/IsaacSim-IsaacLab-installation-for-Windows-Easy-Tutorial/README.md

 ## Step 1 — Enable long file paths (Windows one‑time setup)
 - Why: Long paths can break installs.
 - How (on PowerShell as Admin): click on Windows search option, search for powershell, don't open it.
 Instead, click on the app with the right button and click on open as admin.
+Type:

 ```New-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" ```
 ``` -Name "LongPathsEnabled" -Value 1 -PropertyType DWORD -Force```

 Reboot if this is your first time enabling it.